HealthBioscienceIDEAS/microscopy-novice/episodes/filters-and-thresholding.md

 For now, we are interested in the options under:
 `Tools > Filtering / noise removal`

-Specifically, the two options labelled 'Gaussian' - you should see one ending in 'n-SimpleITK' and another ending 'scikit-image, nsbatwm'.
-These are two slightly different implementations of a _gaussian blur_, one from `napari-simpleitk-image-processing` and the other from `napari-segment-blobs-and-things-with-membranes`.
+Specifically, the two options labelled 'gaussian' - you should see one ending in 'n-SimpleITK' and another ending 'scikit-image, nsbatwm'.
+These are two slightly different implementations of a _gaussian blur_, one from the `napari-simpleitk-image-processing` plugin and the other from the `napari-segment-blobs-and-things-with-membranes` plugin.
 Both should work perfectly well for our image, but let's use the one ending with 'scikit-image, nsbatwm' for now.

 If you click on this option, you should see a new panel appear on the right side of Napari: